Stop Worshipping the Keyword Difficulty Checker. The Number Is a Mirror, Not a Map.

 Here's what no keyword difficulty checker captures: content depth, entity alignment, whether the SERP has a featured snippet you can steal, brand authority signals, or Generative Engine Optimization readiness for AI search surfaces.
 Those are the factors that decide whether your article actually ranks, regardless of the KD number.

 That gap is where most founders get burned.
-They target a low-KD keyword, publish an article, and six months later they're still on page four wondering what went wrong.
 The answer is usually that the top results, despite having few backlinks, nail the search intent in a way their article didn't.

 What a Keyword Difficulty Score Leaves Out